MrSmoer/GetUserNameFromId/README.md

 # GetUserNameFromId
-This is a small Java-Project with JDA that returns a Discord-User's name in exchange of his ID.
+This is a small Java-Project with JDA that returns a Discord-User's name in exchange of their ID.

 THIS PROBABLY DOES NOT WORK ANYMORE BECAUSE DISCORD IMPROVED PRIVACY